micharbet/CLE/README.md

  - **ssg** - the ssh wrapper
  - **suu** - the sudo wrapper
  - self contained **help** (check this out: `cle help`)
+ - can show this file with `cle readme`

 ## CLE setup and usage